hey-yahei/OpSummary.MXNet/README.md

     # op_summaary(net, custom_ops=custom_ops)
     ```

-You can also use your own count function for some blocks that I have setted count function for, because functions list in `custom_ops` is given higher priority.
+You can also use your own count function for blocks that I have setted count function for, because functions list in `custom_ops` is given higher priority.

 ### Test